 - Students experiencing homelessness who are in the physical custody of a parent or guardian must still include the parental financial information required by the FAFSA. - Unaccompanied homeless students are considered independent filers on the FAFSA, which means that they do not have to obtain their parents' financial information to complete the form.
 This flow chart in English and Spanish helps outline how a student can determine if they qualify as independent for the purposes of the FAFSA.
-Unaccompanied homeless students must have a determination that they were homeless and on their own for the year in which they are submitting the application.
-Students can obtain a determination from: - Homeless service providers that are funded by the U.S. Department of Housing and Urban Development; - Homeless service providers that are funded by the Runaway and Homeless Youth Act program; - Local school district homeless liaisons; or - A college financial aid administrator.
+Unaccompanied homeless students must have a determination that https://fafsa.ed.gov/help/before003.htm